-The Remuneration Committee establishes Key Performance Indicators (KPI) for the CEO and Managing Director and assesses performance against those KPI on an annual basis.
+The Remuneration Committee and the Chair establish Key Performance Indicators (KPI) for the CEO and Managing Director and assesses performance against those KPI on an annual basis.
 These KPI are established with reference to the Company's goals, budgets, and set objectives.

-The CEO and Managing Director establishes KPI for the Chief Science Officer and the Director, Operations in consultation with the Remuneration Committee and assesses performance against those KPI on an annual basis.
+The CEO and Managing Director establishes KPI for all staff in consultation with the Remuneration Committee and assesses performance against those KPI on an annual basis.

-Formal performance evaluations of all senior executives were undertaken during the reporting period.
+Formal performance evaluations against established KPI for all senior executives were undertaken during the reporting period.